ERS-HCL/EDGE-Components-Hackathon-2019/README.md

 User selects the theme-color,text-alignment,font-style and font-family from the theme-picker and clicks on submit button,will get change in the page appearance.

-In this Theme Change Component creation, we used @angular/forms and @ng-bootstrap/ng-bootstrap dependencies.